MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/design-area-enterprise-enrollment.md

 ms.subservice: ready
 ---

-# Enterprise enrollment considerations for a Azure Virtual Desktop implementation
+# Enterprise enrollment considerations for an Azure Virtual Desktop implementation

 For most customer implementations, standard best practices around enterprise enrollment and Active Directory tenants are unchanged when deploying Azure landing zones for Azure Virtual Desktop.
 There are seldom specific considerations or recommendations that would impact enterprise enrollment or Active Directory tenant decisions.
-See the following considerations to determine whether Windows Virtual Desktop requirements would impact existing tenant decisions.
+See the following considerations to determine whether Azure Virtual Desktop requirements would impact existing tenant decisions.

 However, it could be important to understand any decisions previously made by the cloud platform team to be aware of existing [enterprise enrollment or Active Directory tenant decisions](../../ready/enterprise-scale/enterprise-enrollment-and-azure-ad-tenants.md).